-I understand that the State Department examines the existence of political prisoners in its Annual Country Reports on Human Rights Practices, usually without elaboration on the standard applied in making judgments about the existence of po-litical prisoners in a country.12 I have been advised that in 1992, in response to congessional concerns expressed about human rights conditions in Turkey, Assistant Secretary of State for Legislative Affairs Janet Mullins wrote a letter to the Chair-man of the Subcommittee on Europe and the Middle East of the Committee on Foreign Affairs explaining the Department's review and opinion on the situation or ex-istence of political prisoners in Turkey.
+I understand that the State Department examines the existence of political prisoners in its Annual Country Reports on Human Rights Practices, usually without elaboration on the standard applied in making judgments about the existence of political prisoners in a country.
+12 I have been advised that in 1992, in response to congessional concerns expressed about human rights conditions in Turkey, Assistant Secretary of State for Legislative Affairs Janet Mullins wrote a letter to the Chairman of the Subcommittee on Europe and the Middle East of the Committee on Foreign Affairs explaining the Department's review and opinion on the situation or existence of political prisoners in Turkey.
 Ms. Mullins explained:

 Our working definition of political prisoner is broadly inclusive.
 To summarize, it includes persons who are incarcerated without charges, or on charges for offenses commonly held to be matters of belief or for membership in a religious social, racial or national group.
 This definition extends our concern to persons prosecuted even under ostensibly internationally acceptable law when the charges are trumped up, or trial unfair.
-Our definition includes those convicted of politically motivated acts where the punishment is unduly harsh because of the person's race, religion, nationality or social group.1
+Our definition includes those convicted of politically motivated acts where the punishment is unduly harsh because of the person's race, religion, nationality or social group.
+13

-I have been advised that the U.S. continues to apply this working definition in assessing persons as foreign political prisoners.14 Under this working definition, the Trumped-up charges against Khodorkovsky, Lebedev and others affiliated with Yukos, the unfair nature of their trials, the political motivation of the authorities in the conduct of these cases, and the circumstances of their arrests, detention and trials, would appear to provide grounds for an assessment in the upcoming 2004 Re-Piguchin are being held as political prisoners.
+I have been advised that the U.S. continues to apply this working definition in assessing persons as foreign political prisoners.
+14 Under this working definition, the trumped-up charges against Khodorkovsky, Lebedev and others affiliated with Yukos, the unfair nature of their trials, the political motivation of the authorities in the conduct of these cases, and the circumstances of their arrests, detention and trials, would appear to provide grounds for an assessment in the upcoming 2004 Report on Human Rights Practices in Russia that Khodorkovsky, Lebedev, and Piguchin are being held as political prisoners.